ClickHouse/ClickHouse/docs/en/development/style.md

     throwFromErrno("Cannot close file " + file_name, ErrorCodes::CANNOT_CLOSE_FILE);
 ```

-You can use assert to check invariants in code.
+You can use assert to check invariant in code.

 **4.** Exception types.